nima-siboni/simplest-world-REINFORCE/README.md

 <img src="https://latex.codecogs.com/gif.latex?\mathrm{performance}=\frac{\mathrm{num.~of~steps~by~agent}}{\mathrm{optimal~num.~of~steps}}" />

-In the figure below,the performance is plotted as a function of the number of the trainings.
-The graph shows that the performance increases with more training.
+In the figure below, the performance is plotted as a function of the number of the trainings (the dark-blue line is the moving average of the gray line).
+The graph shows that the performance increases with more training, as expected.

 <img src="./performance-measurements/performance-vs-episodes.png" width="60%">